Lee Navigation: Smeaton's design

-A petition was presented to Parliament resulting in a further Act of 1739.
+A petition was presented to Parliament resulting in the River Lee Navigation Act 1738 (12 Geo.
+2. c.
+32).
 While recognising the right of the New River Company to extract water, it also enshrined the rights of the millers and bargemen.
 To resolve a problem where the New River works had blocked the Manifold Ditch, and boats had been forced to use the mill stream to Ware Mill, the mill was bought by the company, and the associated lock became an official right of way.
 The previous administration by commissioners was replaced by a body of trustees, which it was hoped would be better able to manage the navigation.
 Although at least two flash locks were built, including one to assist passage past the mill at Broxbourne, there was still friction between the bargemen and the millers, since the use of a flash lock tended to lower the water level above it, to the detriment of the mill.
 In 1765, the trustees therefore asked John Smeaton to assess the navigation and make recommendations for its improvement.

 Smeaton made a survey of the river and produced a report in 1766, in which he recorded that there were 18 staunches at the time, with a lock at Ware and tidal gates at Bow.
 He recommended that the staunches should be replaced by pound locks, and that several new cuts should be made.
-These recommendations formed the basis for a Parliamentary bill, which was opposed by the owners of the Shoreditch to Enfield turnpike road, the West Ham waterworks and the Waltham Abbey Royal Gunpowder Mills, who were all concerned that their rights would be affected.
-However, the trustees were granted an Act on 29 June 1767 and appointed Thomas Yeoman to oversee the work at their first meeting held two days later.
+These recommendations formed the basis for a parliamentary bill, which was opposed by the owners of the Shoreditch to Enfield turnpike road, the West Ham waterworks and the Waltham Abbey Royal Gunpowder Mills, who were all concerned that their rights would be affected.
+However, the trustees were granted an act, the River Lee Navigation Act 1767 (7 Geo.
+3. c.
+51), on 29 June and appointed Thomas Yeoman to oversee the work at their first meeting held two days later.